rstudio/plumber/README.md

 # rapier

-rapier allows you to create a REST API by merely decorating your R source code with special annotations.
+rapier allows you to create a REST API by merely decorating your existing R source code with special comments.
 Take a look at an example.

 ```r
 # myfile.R